Skip to main content

 While some are genuinely concerned about their environmental impact, others use green fabrics as a cynical PR stunt.
 One of the materials that raise a lot of questions from environmental activists is bamboo fabric.

-What is Bamboo Fabric?
+What is bamboo fabric?

 Bamboo is a type of grass that has unique growth capabilities.
 It's one of the fastest-growing plants found in nature.
 Some types of bamboo can grow for up to 5cm an hour.